 Get all zen-like

 Meditation.
 Two minutes of quiet time and deep breathing can be so powerful.
-Especially for a stressed out mama.
+Especially for a stressed-out mama.
 If you can’t manage a few minutes of complete quiet, use an app like Headspace for guided meditation.
+[You can also try out this free 4 day mindfulness program].

 If you can’t pick up a physical book (The ones on my nightstand are collecting dust, so trust me I know it’s hard!!), use audible or the Kindle app to read on the go instead of using social media.
 You will feel so much more uplifted and at peace by reading something you enjoy instead of scrolling social media and comparing yourself to others.
 When you sit down to nurse, pull up the Kindle app instead of Instagram!